 And if the cat was probably sleeping is in the same room as a baby, it will wake them up.

-Having a cat in the same room with your baby can cause breathing-related complications.
+Having a cat sleeping in the same room as your baby can cause breathing-related complications.

 The cat might, at some point, lie on the baby’s face and affect its normal breathing.
 This, in turn, can cause suffocation.

 If your child is in the same room with a cat and is asthmatic or allergic to the cat, he/she will face serious health hazards.
 Especially during the nights when it is sleeping.

 Still, there are different myths about cats sleeping in the same room as children.